Rjmoodie/yardpass-upgrade/Ideation/beta-testing-page.md

 # Beta Testing Page Specification

 ## Purpose
-Provide information and onboarding for users invited to the YardPass beta program.
+Provide information and onboarding for users invited to the Liventix beta program.

 ## Page URL
 `/beta` or `/beta-access`